dcvezzani/freezing-cyril/README.md

     git push

 ### Deploy code to Heroku
+Once your done writing and testing code, you are ready to deploy.

     # do this the first time to connect to the right Heroku repo
     # once this is executed, it should not be necessary to do it again